Steve Swiontek

 Steven J. Swiontek (born May 21, 1954) is an American politician and retired banker.
-He is serving as a member of the North Dakota House of Representatives, representing the 10th district alongside Hamida Dakane.
+He is serving as a member of the North Dakota House of Representatives, representing the 10th district.
 He is a member of the Republican Party.

 Swiontek is the retired president and CEO of Gate City Bank.

 Early life and education

 Swiontek was born on May 21, 1954, in Edgeley, North Dakota.
 He received a Bachelor of Science in economics and military science from the North Dakota State University.
 He was elected student body president during his time at the school.
 Swiontek has two children and three grandchildren and is married to Mary Anne Swiontek.

 Career

 When Swiontek was 18 years old in 1972, he sought to attend the 1972 Republican National Convention as a delegate.
 He was selected, and became the youngest delegate to the convention.

 Swiontek was first elected to the North Dakota House of Representatives in 1976, overtaking incumbent Kay Cann by nearly 800 votes.
 He stepped away from the legislature in 1984 to focus more on his family and banking career.

 Swiontek served on the Fargo Board of Education from 1985 to 1991.
 In 2019, Swiontek was awarded the Legacy Leader Award by FMWF Chamber.

 When legislative districts were redrawn for the 2022 election, friends and colleagues suggested Swiontek run for the 10th district, which he lived in.
 He initially declined, however he decided to run and filed for candidacy four days before the deadline.
 In 2023, Swiontek served as interim vice chair for the Water Topics Overview Committee; he also served as standing vice chair for the education and environmental division.